dmorrison/loop-development-kit-node/readme.md

 Communication between Sidekick and the plugin is first initialized over stdio and then performed using [GRPC](https://grpc.io/).
 On mac and linux the GRPC communication is sent over unix domain socket and on windows over local TCP socket.
 >NOTE: Currently, communication from Sidekick to the plugin, takes place over local TCP socket on mac and linux.
 Communication from the plugin back to Sidekick still takes place over unix domain socket.
 This is due to a limitation of the GRPC libraries for NodeJS and will hopefully be fixed in the future.

 In order for Sidekick to use a plugin, it must be compiled.
 Sidekick does not compile or interpret source code at runtime.
 A consequence of this is that plugins will need to be compiled for each operating system that they want to support.
-We reccomend using [PKG](https://www.npmjs.com/package/pkg) to compile NodeJS plugins into an executable.
+We recommend using [PKG](https://www.npmjs.com/package/pkg) to compile NodeJS plugins into an executable.

 ## Installation